salimsara/Projects/README.md

 - Azure DevOps
 - Jupyter Notebook
 - Google Colab
+- Webots

 ## Projects

 - **Predicting flight delays** - A personal data science project using Bayesian inference to predict flight delays based on various flight attributes.
 - **Regression analysis with Python** - A personal project focused on exploratory data analysis and regression modeling using Python.
 - **Safkaa** - A group project developing a recipe web application with a user-friendly interface and dynamic content.
 Link to the project: https://github.com/salimsara/Recipe-application
+- **Follow the line** - A group project developing a line-following, autonomous robot in a simulated environment.
+Link to the project: https://github.com/salimsara/Follow-the-line

 ## Connect with me